camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 In paginated response the `pagination` object MUST always be present; `totalCount` and `totalPages` MAY be omitted only where a full count query is prohibitively expensive — this MUST be documented per endpoint.

 The example below defines a paginated response schema named `ResourceList`, which includes an `items` array and a required `pagination` object.
-Note that the names `ResourceList` and `items` are specific to given API.
+This `Pagination` schema is defined in the [CAMARA_common.yaml](/artifacts/common/CAMARA_common.yaml) artifact.

 ```yaml
 ResourceList: